Reshmajoseph-2023/Onboarding-task/README.md

 *****Branches*****

-The repository contains the following branches: main: feature/branch-name**:Onboardingchildbranch1: It contains manual test cases and automation code.
+The repository contains the following branches: main child branch: Onboardingchildbranch1(It contains manual test cases and automation code).

 *****How to Review*****